Fast read

 Do black solar panels on your roof look better?

-Many people regard their house to be their most valuable asset.
-As a result, any increase in its value is welcome.
-Although it has been established that a quality solar system and battery combo can increase the value of one’s property by generating power, this does not mean that an unsightly solar array will not impact the home’s appeal and value.
+This does not mean that an unsightly solar array will not impact the home’s appeal and value.
 Solar panels are attractive to some individuals but can be unappealing to others.
 Your next question might be ‘What about black solar panels?’

 From conversations with clients and installers, many agree that black solar panels look better.
 This is especially true if your roof is dark, but full black solar panels can look stunning even on light-coloured roofs.
 Please explore with your installer if they can supply total black panels and rails to your home.